smudgy-g/kiosk-inventory-management/README.md

 ### Backend

+- Delete function not working.
+Need to delete all products related to the supplier and then delete the supplier.
 - Authentication
 - Functionality to update products and suppliers
 - Convert backend to typescript to be consistent with frontend.